NFT-DAO/RFC-nft-standard/standard.md

 "name" is a unique name that more fully describe the NFT.

-"payload" is the URI of a place to get the off-chain storage for the token.
+"location" is the URI or URL  of a place to get the off-chain storage for the token.
 The format of the off chain storage is specified in the next section.

 "hash" is the sha256 hash of the off chain storage.
-It is commonly used as part of the URI to uniquely identify the stored data.

 "version" is a version number for this set of tokens and is a reserved constant.
 Tokens can not be named "version".
+Policy_ID can not be "version".